spyysalo/annodoc/index.md

 title: Annodoc documentation
 ---

-This is are an example of documentation created using the Annodoc system.
+This is an example of documentation created using the Annodoc system.
 It serves a double purpose as *documentation* for the Annodoc system and as a *template* that you can use as a starting point for creating your own documentation using annodoc.